laurapratt87/Capstone-Engagement-Project-Red-Team-v.-Blue-Team/README.md

   - **Explotation: Brute Force Vulnerability**
     - Tools & Processes
       - `gunzip` rockyou.gz file to unzip the file to be used later in the password cracking step.
-      - run `hydra -l ashton -P /usr/share/wordlists/rockyou.txt -s 80 -f -vV 192.168.1.105 http-get /company_folders/secret_folder`.
-Running this command with hydra (built into         the Kali Linux OS) the with the username Ashton, against the rockyou.txt is the process for obtaining Ashton's password.
-Hydra is a common login cracker.
+      - Run `hydra -l ashton -P /usr/share/wordlists/rockyou.txt -s 80 -f -vV 192.168.1.105 http-get /company_folders/secret_folder`.
+Running this command with hydra (built into         the Kali Linux OS) with the username Ashton, against the rockyou.txt is the process for obtaining Ashton's password. **Hydra** is a common login cracker.

     - Achievements
-      - brute force attack gaining access to log into the browser to gain access to Ryan’s hashed password, which later leads to access to the webdav browser.
+      - Brute force attack gaining access to log into the browser to gain access to Ryan’s hashed password, which later leads to access to the webdav browser.

      - Aftermath
        - Crack hash and proceed with brute force attack, logging into the web browser, then receiving further instruction on how to connect to the webdav server, which is used           in the remote code injection.